Science-icons/ScIcons/README.md

 Scicons is a opernsource icon project with the vision to create a range of stylised opensource accessible science themed icons that can represent the diversity of science.

 ## Current Icons
+There are currently 22 scicons published.
 The base set of icons are created with a black and white base.

 ![All Current Icons](/all_scicons_BW.PNG)